tanfwong/rfsoc_notes/_sources/ch1/workflow.md

 * In order to simplify our development process, we will employ the following approach:
-  1. Follow the *Vitis Application Accelerated Development Flow (VAADF)*.
+  1. Follow the *Vitis Application Acceleration Development Flow (VAADF)*.
   2. Use HLS to develop DSP kernels under the Vitis Application Accelerated Development Flow.
 We will discuss more about the HLS design process in {numref}`sec:hls`.

-## Vitis Application Accelerated Development Flow
+## Vitis Application Acceleration Development Flow
-* The VAADF {cite}`ug1393` is essentially a design process that allows developers to focus on developing the core functionalities of the PL kernels while the interface development is all automated by Vitis.
+* The VAADF {cite}`ug1393` is essentially a design process that allows developers to focus on developing the core functionalities of the PL kernels while the development of the required interfaces is all automated by Vitis.

 * It contains:
-  - a *Vitis extensible platform* which is composed of
+  - a *Vitis extensible platform* which serves as an abstraction of the PL hardware to the host application development process, and is composed of
     - a *domain* with the necessary software to run Linux on the PS host
     - a base PL hardware block with a predefined configuration of AXI4 interfaces for PL kernel control by the PS host and for data